Faculty

 ERC 389

-Andrew Ferguson is a Professor of Molecular Engineering, Vice Dean of Equity, Diversity, and Inclusion, and Chair of the Admissions Committee at the UChicago Pritzker School of Molecular Engineering
+Andrew Ferguson is a Professor of Molecular Engineering, Vice Dean for Education and Outreach, and Director of Graduate Studies for the PhD in Molecular Engineering at the UChicago Pritzker School of Molecular Engineering.

 Andrew Ferguson joined the Pritzker School of Molecular Engineering in July 2018 as an associate professor of immunoengineering.
 Prof. Ferguson received an M.Eng. in chemical engineering from Imperial College London in 2005, and PhD in chemical and biological engineering from Princeton University in 2010.